Qualified Charitable Distribution (QCD) also known as IRA Charitable Rollover

-Use the IRA Charitable Rollover to give more for less
+Use a Qualified Charitable Distribution (QCD) from your IRA to give more for less

-- If you are at age 70½ or older, and are the owner of a Traditional IRA (or inherited Traditional IRA), and do not need all or part of your required minimum distribution, you can make tax-free IRA contributions directly to qualified public charities, such as Williams.
+- If you are at age 70½ or older, and are the owner of a Traditional IRA (or inherited Traditional IRA), you can make tax-free IRA contributions directly to qualified public charities, such as Williams.

 - Each age-eligible IRA owner can transfer up to $100,000 tax-free per tax year.

-- Your IRA gift must be complete on or before December 31 of the calendar year in which you choose to utilize the IRA Charitable Rollover gift vehicle for tax purposes.
-Generally, if sent by US mail, the postmark determines the date of a charitable gift; if sent via cash wire, the date of a charitable gift is typically determined by the date the funds reach Williams’ account.
+- Your IRA gift must be complete on or before December 31 of the calendar year in which you choose to make a QCD for tax purposes.*

 - The check must be made payable directly to Williams College.

 - You can only make outright gifts.
-The IRA Charitable Rollover cannot be used to fund life income gifts (such as charitable gift annuities or charitable reminder trusts).
+A QCD cannot be used to fund life income gifts (such as charitable gift annuities or charitable remainder trusts).